Spirou42/DoFCalc/README.md

 # DoFLib

-A Simple collection of Calsses used to calculate the DoF depending on a Lens and Sensor information
+A Simple collection of classes used to calculate the DoF depending on Lens and Sensor information